 By that I mean, does it have a side or face that would or should be displayed when placed in it final destination.

-Stop to think what large stones and boulders look like in nature and try to imitate the look.
+Stop to think about what large boulders and stones look like in nature and try to imitate the look.

 The next time you’re out walking or hiking keep an eye out for any large rocks used in the landscape or nature.

-Notice how they sit in the ground.
-Then try to make the rock your select look just as natural in your landscape.
+Notice how they sit on the ground.
+Then try to make the rock you select look just as natural in your landscape.